Demi-urge/menace_sandbox/docs/gpt_memory.md

 ```

 When an event bus is supplied every call also publishes a `memory:new` event.
+The payload contains the original `prompt` and list of `tags` so consumers can
+filter or enrich the entry before persisting it elsewhere.
+Other services may
-Other services may subscribe to react to new memories.
+subscribe to react to new memories in real time.

 ### Knowledge graph ingestion